11 Best Email Marketing Examples for Inspiration in 2023

-In fact, for every dollar you spend on email could earn $44.25 in return.
+Did you know that every dollar you spend on email could earn you $44.25 in return?

 Email has a high ROI is because it helps you stay in contact with leads through every stage of the buying process and become a customer or client.